Waterloo Region Economic Development Strategy

 The Waterloo Region Economic Development Strategy identified the need for a new Waterloo Economic Development Corporation, to foster, support and help deliver a more coordinated, regional approach to economic development.
 The new Waterloo EDC is responsible for a variety of economic development functions that are best done at a region-wide scale, such as:

 - Investment attraction to Waterloo Region - including building a strong case (value proposition) for investing in the region's key growth industries.

 - Liaise with Provincial and Federal government efforts to attract industry and grow key sectors of the economy.

 - Collaboration with other economic jurisdictions for the broader promotion of Waterloo Region.

-- Marketing and promotion of the region.
+- Marketing and promotion of the region to business.